 What do you do with relationship property?
 Your path to a fresh start

-The breakdown of a relationship is incredibly stressful for all parties involved, but when you own a property, it has the potential to be a fresh kind of hell.
-Aside from the emotional and logistical turmoil, often the biggest source of contention is what happens to the family home after splitting up.
+The breakdown of a relationship is incredibly stressful for all parties involved, but when you own a property, it has the potential to be a nightmare.
+Aside from the emotional and logistical turmoil, often the biggest source of contention is what happens to the family home and assets after splitting up.

 What happens with a jointly owned property after splitting up?